IrfDev/IrfDev/README.md

 I'm learning Python and Typescript to create more dynamic fullstack application, also I'm learning data visualization.

-### What's next? 🤓 (My 2021 won't finish until...)
+### What's next? 🤓 (My 2022 won't finish until...)

-- Build at least one ML model with Python
+- Build at least one Server on Go/Rust
-- Create at least 2 PWA applications
+- Build a 3d Scene with vanilla JS on the browser
-- Use GraphQL in at least 2 projects
+- Visit at least one Startup in Sillicon Valley :D

 ### Find me elsewhere 🌎